horensen/js-recursion-examples/README.md

 # Examples of recursive functions

+- *Sum*: Returns the sum of all numbers in an array.
 - *Stopwatch*: Prints each second on a new line until zero.
 - *Fibonacci*: Returns a number in the Fibonnaci sequence.
 - *Factorial*: Returns the factorial of a number.